FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 .. note::

-  Make sure that the dotnet tools directory is added to your path, this makes it possible bo run the ``fsi`` command from any directory.
+  Make sure that the dotnet tools directory is added to your path, this makes it possible to run the ``fsi`` command from any directory.

     - Please find more information on where globally installed tools are located in `this article <https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool>`_.
     - For Linux and Mac, make sure you add your ``.profile`` or ``.bash_profile`` to your path.